radareorg/radare2/doc/macos.md

 Code Signing
 ------------

-After OSX 10.6, binaries that need permissions to debug require to be signed and include a PLIST describing them.
+After Mac OS X 10.6, binaries that need permissions to debug require to be signed and include a .plist describing them.
 In order to do this you can follow the following steps:

 (Based on https://llvm.org/svn/llvm-project/lldb/trunk/docs/code-signing.txt)